Safe-Security/snowflake/README.md

 ## How to troubleshoot?

-#### **Check whether the non-privileged tables contain the most recent data**
+#### **1. Check whether the non-privileged tables contain the most recent data**

-Execute the command mentioned below to retrieve the current date on the system:
+- Execute the command mentioned below to retrieve the current date on the system:

 **select current_date();**

 ![image](https://user-images.githubusercontent.com/77711040/127531201-6d6e6e97-016f-4239-876d-fced370764b1.png)

-Execute the commands mentioned below and check whether the column **CREATED_AT** is in sync with the current date on the system
+- Execute the commands mentioned below and check whether the column **CREATED_AT** is in sync with the current date on the system

 **select * from safe_db.safe_schema.policies;**